cloudstead/cloudos-apps/app-howto.md

  * Adjusting the app configuration so logins are authenticated against a CloudOs service
  * Telling CloudOs how to automatically login CloudOs users to the app

-For the first part, CloudOs offers a variety of authentication means: LDAP, Kerberos, IMAP, and a REST API.
+For the first part, CloudOs offers a variety of authentication means: LDAP, IMAP, and a REST API.

 DokuWiki supports LDAP authentication, so we'll use that for this app.